 Panel, on June 28, 2007.
 The Panel, on August 14, 2007, granted Sterling's request for continued listing of its common stock on the NASDAQ Global Select Market until November 12, 2007.
 On October 3, 2007, the NASDAQ Listing and Hearing Review Council, which we refer to as the Council, called Sterling's case for review.
 Because Sterling was not able to satisfy the terms of its plan for regaining compliance by November 12, the Panel, on November 13, 2007, issued a decision to delist Sterling's common stock from the NASDAQ Global Select Market.
 However, during the pending review of Sterling's case by the Council, the delisting decision was stayed and Sterling's common stock continues to be listed and traded on the NASDAQ Global Select Market.
-On January 22, 2008, the Council granted an extension for delisting Sterling's common stock will be delisted as of March 26, 2008.
+On January 22, 2008, the Council granted an extension for delisting Sterling's common stock until March 24, 2008, at which time Sterling must be compliant with the NASDAQ listing requirements, or its common stock will be delisted as of March 26, 2008.